 The solvency capital requirement (SCR) of SI is calculated using its approved internal model, which is consistent with that of the SCOR Group.
-Therefore, the risk categories are the same as those described in the SFCR of the SCOR Group and SCOR SE, except in relation to P&C underwriting risks which are not relevant for SI as at December 31, 2021.
+Therefore, the risk categories are the same as those described in the SFCR of the SCOR Group and SCOR SE.